 Navigating the roads, locating the perfect campsite and more

 We, however, proved ourselves wrong.
-We found Mexico City to be one of the easiest places to over has been one of the easiest places to overland.
+We found Mexico City to be one of the easiest big cities to visit while in a van.
 And our hope is that you will too!

-We have put together a list of everything we know to help you navigate your overlanding adventure.
-From driving in Mexico City and camping in Mexico City and even where to find a shower in Mexico City, we hope you can spend more time in Mexico City eating yummy tacos rather than sorting out the logistics with our handy tips!
+We have put together a list of everything we know to help you navigate your van life Mexico City adventure.
+From driving in Mexico City, camping in Mexico City, and even where to find a shower in Mexico City, we hope you can spend more time in Mexico City eating yummy tacos rather than sorting out logistics with these handy tips!